jubyaid123/nba-playoff-winning-factors/README.md

 # Winning the 2026 NBA Playoffs

-## Project Status

-Sprint 0 — Project setup and scope definition.

-No analytical results have been produced yet.

 ## Analytical Question

 Which game-level performance differences were most strongly associated with winning during the 2026 NBA Playoffs, and how did the New York Knicks perform in those areas during their playoff run?